 There is nothing, and I mean nothing as good as the smell of apples and cinnamon baking in the oven or bubbling away on the stove.
 This recipe is the ultimate comfort food!

-Here are a few reasons to try this recipe:
+Here are a few good reasons to try it:

 Ingredients You’ll Need